bartmichu/freebsd-ansible-playbooks/README.md

 ## freebsd-packages-upgrade.yaml

-This is a playbook to upgrade packages on FreeBSD hosts.
+This is a playbook to upgrade all installed packages on FreeBSD hosts.
+It will explicitly update local repository catalogue before upgrading packages and print a list of upgraded packages if any at the end.

 Sample output with debuggind turned off: